This Natural Resource and Science section addresses the questions posed at the end of the case study:

 Who are natural resources for?
 This is an important question that will be discussed in the upcoming Spirituality Section.

-In order to make use of all of Earth’s natural resources, we must harvest or extract them, and in some cases, transform them into materials that can be used for our consumption.
-The rates at which we harvest resources, and the methods by which we extract them, impact Earth’s natural cycles and the availability and quality of natural resources for those who come after us.
+In order to make use of all of Earth’s natural resources, we must harvest or extract them.
+The rate at which we harvest resources, and the methods we use to extract them, impact Earth’s natural cycles.
 Therefore, it is important to take a close look at how we harvest and extract natural resources.